 Training can be held at the Diocesan Office in Clifton Moor, or for parish groups, at a suitable venue provided by you.

 We request that your group is between 5 and 30 people; larger groups please consider organising multiple sessions, and smaller groups can book onto open sessions organised by the Diocese.

-Training sessions will be led by our Diocesan Safeguarding Adviser.
+Training sessions are overseen by our Diocesan Safeguarding Adviser.
 However, we are currently in the process of collecting more people to be trained to deliver safeguarding training.
 If you know of anyone within your parish that has a professional training background, and would be willing to help the Diocese to deliver the new modular safeguarding training, please let us know by emailing email@example.com.
 Trainers will receive “Training for Trainers” from the National Safeguarding Team.